PLC Armidale was

 founded in 1887, and has for the past 75 years been a school of the Presbyterian Church of Australia in

 New South Wales.
-In 2017, the College will celebrate its
+In 2018, the College celebrates 131 years of educating girls.

 The Tindall sisters Eliza Jane and Mary

 Murray, who took over the school in December 1894, decided on the initial

 1937) changed this in 1913 to Ad Astra’ which means To the Stars.
 Our

 students are encouraged to aspire academically, while serving the community with the Christian character.